HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : CMR   ( 052 )         : r         : cond      : I : 0     : val1      : a         : b         :
+      : CMR   ( 052 )   : r      : cond   :I : val                                  : a      : b      :
       :-----------------------:-----------------------------------------------------------------------:
 ```

 #### Description

 The conditional move instruction will test register "b" for the condition.
 If the condition is met, general register "a" is moved to "r".
-The "I" bit indicates to use an immediate value constructed from the "val1" field concatenated with the "a" field of the instruction instead of the contents of register "a".
+The "I" bit indicates to use an immediate value constructed from the "val" field concatenated with the "a" field of the instruction instead of the contents of register "a".

 #### Comparison condition codes